Karuma303/rs_sdf/README.md

 - [ ] Simple CPU-based Renderer for SDFs (simplification of a FragmentShader)
 - [ ] Simple WASM project with some WGPU Shader to demonstrate font rendering with SDFs
 - [ ] Command line interface
 - [ ] OTF/TTF Interface to convert font glyphs to SDFs
+- [ ] Implement some kind of raw byte file output

 ## Links about SDFs and there usage (for example in text rendering)